patrickmelville/building-blocks-starter/README.md

     Use the Gatsby CLI to create a new site, specifying the building-blocks-starter starter.

     ```shell
-    # create a new Gatsby site using the building-blocks-starter starter
+    # create a new Gatsby site using the building-blocks-starter project
+    # (the following will clone this repo on your machine)
     gatsby new building-blocks-starter https://github.com/patrickmelville/building-blocks-starter
     ```